Dudipatsar Lake Trek Guide

 01st September 2020

-Termed 'The Queen of Lakes', Dudipatsar Lake (also called Dudipat Lake) is located at an altitude lake of 3,850 m in the Lulusar-Dudipatsar National Park, Pakistan.
+Aptly termed 'The Queen of Lakes', Dudipatsar Lake (also called Dudipat Lake) is located at a height of 3,875 m in the Lulusar-Dudipatsar National Park, Pakistan.
+Dudipatsar Lake Trek is a great option for less experienced trekkers who want to try longer, multiday treks and also gain some camping experience.

 Jump to: